E-racer

-e-Racer is a video game for Microsoft Windows created by Rage Software.
-It is a GT arcade racing game in which the player competes against computer opponents or other human players online in eight different cars.
-The single player game consists of an Arcade mode and a Championship mode, where one would have to race against 7 other computer opponents and would need to finish either first or second in each race in order to advance to the next round.
+eRacer (or e-Racer, e-racer or similar) is a 2001 arcade racing video game developed by Rage Software and released for Microsoft Windows.
+The player competes against computer opponents or other human players online in eight different cars.
+The single-player game consists of an arcade mode and a championship mode, where one would have to race against seven other computer opponents and would need to finish either first or second in each race in order to advance to the next round.
 An Xbox version was planned but cancelled.

 Original tracks

 The original game contains thirteen tracks in Championship mode and a bonus track which is unlocked upon completion of the Championship mode.
 All tracks are playable in both Arcade and Multiplayer modes.